Small modular reactors stand a chance of being built by decade's end under new government funding programs. Image: Unsplash/Matthew Henry

 In December, meanwhile, Seaborg Technologies of Denmark — a country which has no native nuclear power — said the American Bureau of Shipping had issued a feasibility statement for the deployment of its compact molten salt reactors in floating power plants.

-Seaborg is planning to launch its floating SMRs by 2025, a seemingly ambitious target given the sluggish pace of SMR development elsewhere.
+Seaborg is planning to launch its floating small modular reactors by 2025, a seemingly ambitious target given the sluggish pace of SMR development elsewhere.

-Despite the encouraging noises emerging from government agencies, it is still far from clear how SMRs will overcome many of the challenges that are causing mainstream nuclear to suffer in markets such as the U.S. and the U.K.
+Despite the encouraging noises emerging from government agencies, it is still far from clear how small modular reactors will overcome many of the challenges that are causing mainstream nuclear to suffer in markets such as the U.S. and the U.K.

 “No new nuclear power plant is viable in the U.S. now,” said Edward Kee, CEO and principal consultant at the Nuclear Economics Consulting Group, in an email.